27 Best Travel Planning Tools and Apps

 Plan trips and share details with others

-Sometimes the most useful things are free and right front of us.
+Sometimes the most useful things are free and right in front of us.
 One such thing is the Apple Notes app.
 It’s my favorite app for planning my trips.
-I start it with a list of blogs to read.
-Gradually I build it up to have all the information in one place, including:

-• Airline, car and hotel booking numbers, timing and other notes.
+• Airline, car, and hotel booking numbers, timing, and other notes.

 • Restaurant recommendations